Wednesday, 3 September 2008

 The map on the right shows an area which is approximately 6.5 km wide.
 That on the left shows main routes only on a small portion of the map on the right, just over 2 km wide.
 Nearly all the coloured lines show the positions of good quality cycle paths separated from the road.
 Almost all the minor streets which are not highlighted work as through roads by bike but not by car so these provide a tighter grid than is shown in the picture.

 Back in the 1970s, after the Stop de Kindermoord protests, the Netherlands went through a period of rapidly revising roads.
-Research had to be done in order to find out what worked for promoting cycling, in much the same way as the UK did with "cycling demonstration towns" in the mid 2000s.
-This research is documented in an article by the fietsberaad.
+Research had to be done in order to find out what worked for promoting cycling, in much the same way as the UK with their "cycling demonstration towns" in the mid 2000s (which unfortunately were abandoned).
+The Dutch research is documented in an article by the Fietsberaad.

 Conceptual version of "The Grid".